aaronc/freactive/README.md

 **Contributions (including pull requests) are welcome!**

-If you would like to contribute, here are things that would be appreciated:
+**If you would like to contribute, here are things that would be appreciated:**

 * Good polyfills for things like `requestAnimationFrame`, `addEventListener`, etc. to support older browsers where feasible
-* Efficient algorithms for applying stable (possible in place) sorting to the `items-view` (this will probably make more sense once I explain the `items-view` more)
+* Efficient algorithms for applying stable (possible in place) sorting to the `items-view` (this will probably make more sense once I explain the `items-view`...)

 Distributed under the Eclipse Public License, either version 1.0 or (at your option) any later version.